 Here are a few easy serving suggestions for chia pudding:

-- Serve with yogurt or granola (or both!)
+- Serve with vegan yogurt or healthy granola (or both!)

-- Use as a topping on pancakes or crepes
+- Use as a topping on pumpkin pancakes or gluten-free crepes

 - Mix with the nut/seed butter of your choice

-- Double and scoop into small jars for a fun brunch addition
+- Double and scoop into small jars for a fun, healthy brunch addition

 Or just enjoy as-is for an easy snack that contains both healthy fat and protein.
 Your body will thank you for this filling energy boost!